This is for The Order of the Stick prequel volume. Go here for the trope.

 - Bullying a Dragon: Eugene Greenhilt points out both that Right-Eye is doing this at one point, and the inherent foolishness of it.
 Right-Eye, disgruntled in his final days under Xykon's employ, covertly contacts Eugene and attempts to get Eugene to take out Xykon.
 Eugene refuses, and Right-Eye gets angry about it, and makes like he's going to attack Eugene.
 Eugene points out that if Right-Eye is trying to recruit him, then Right-Eye has clearly come to the conclusion that Eugene is considerably stronger and has a better chance at taking down Xykon, so attempting to threaten Eugene is a really bad idea, complete with a demonstration of Eugene's magical power.
 Right-Eye quickly backs down.

-- The Cameo: Keith Baker, the Friendly Rival of OOTS auther Rich Burlew, has one in the book, as a candidate vying with Xykon and Yydranna to be chosen as the Number Two of The Unholy Master.
+- Keith Baker, the Friendly Rival of OOTS auther Rich Burlew, has one in the book, as a candidate vying with Xykon and Yydranna to be chosen as the Number Two of The Unholy Master.

 - Captain Ersatz: Xavion is clearly one for Charles Xavier, aka Professor X, and his students are the X-Men.